 - BIO: Blake Johnson teaches social studies and sponsors Student Council and the Quiz Bowl Team at the Yadkin Early College.
 He graduated from Elkin High School in 2000 and served in the Marine Corps from 2001-2007.
 He received a Bachelor’s in history and secondary teaching certificate from Winston-Salem State University in 2011.
 He now lives in Elkin with his wife, Mary, two children, dog and cat.

-- BIO: Michelle Kreh teaches science and is the sponsor for the robotics teams and Red Cross blood drives at Yadkin Early College High School.
+- BIO: Michelle Kreh teaches science and is the sponsor for the robotics team at Yadkin Early College High School.
 She grew up in East Tennessee, graduated from Wake Forest University with a BS in biology and math in 1995, and graduated from the University of Tennessee in Knoxville with an MS in ecology in 1997.
+She got married after graduate school and lived for a few years in Florida, working for the state in wetlands permitting.
+Her husband had a career opportunity in North Carolina, moving them closer to family.
+She then spent the next few years at home with their two young children, who have since graduated from high school and left home for college and careers.
+She lives in Dobson with her husband and dog and enjoys spending time outdoors, especially hiking and backpacking.
 Mrs. Kreh has enjoyed the privilege of teaching at YECHS since 2008.

 Foreign Language Department